 Hot Rats / The Grand Wazoo / Waka Jawaka

-Zappa’s take on early jazz/rock fusion and big band ensemble writing is presented here in clear forms, with melodic / chaotic phrases, performed by some of L.A.’s finest studio cats.
-The album Hot Rats, released on October 10th 1969, is his biggest seller in the U.K. It features what many feel is his most commercial instrumental recording, “Peaches En Regalia”, a work that would later earn his son Dweezil and his band a Grammy in 2007.
-The Waka Jawaka album not only features fusiony, big band material but also contains the one off bizarre countrified song “It Just Might Be A One Shot Deal.
+Zappa’s take on early jazz/rock fusion and big band ensemble writing is presented here in clear forms, with melodic/chaotic phrases, performed by some of L.A.’s finest studio cats.
+The album Hot Rats, released on October 10th, 1969, is his biggest seller in the U.K. It features what many feels is his most commercial instrumental recording, “Peaches En Regalia”, a work that would later earn his son Dweezil and his band a Grammy in 2007.
+The Waka Jawaka album not only features fusiony, big band material but also contains the one-off bizarre countrified song “It Just Might Be A One Shot Deal.
 It was issued in July of 1972.
-The excellent Grand Wazoo, a big band continuation of “Waka” preceded three months later in November.
-Both critically acclaimed albums were conceived while Zappa was recovering from his near fatal stage accident in the U.K in 1971.
+The excellent Grand Wazoo, a big band continuation of “Waka” was preceded three months later in November.
+Both critically acclaimed albums were conceived while Zappa was recovering from his near-fatal stage accident in the U.K in 1971.

 Studio Tan / Sleep Dirt (non vocal version)

-The Studio Tan album was issued September 15th 1978, though mostly recorded in 1975.
+The Studio Tan album was issued on September 15th, 1978, though mostly recorded in 1975.
 It features two jazz/rock instrumental pieces and showcases the legendary keyboard player George Duke.
 Also included, is the twisted cartoon musical “The Adventures of Greggery Peccary”, considered by Zappa as his masterpiece.
-It is a twenty minute work about a peccary who invents the calendar and is eventually sold a bogus bill of advice from a philosopher.
+It is a twenty-minute work about a peccary who invents the calendar and is eventually sold a bogus bill of advice from a philosopher.
 It’s a musical roller coaster ride of epic proportions.
 Conceptual continuity abounds.
-Zappa’s genius for fusing twentieth century classical, jazz, rock, pop, musique concrete and montage is at it’s apex here.
+Zappa’s genius for fusing twentieth-century classical, jazz, rock, pop, musique concrete and montage is at it’s apex here.

 It’s companion record, Sleep Dirt features a number of tracks from his unfinished Sci-Fi musical “Hunchentoot”.
 Two versions of this album were released.
 The first one is completely instrumental and the second has Thana Harris taking on the duties of soprano.
 Though Thana sings the material like a pro, in my opinion the music stands on it’s own.
 The vocals detract from the beauty of the compositions.
 The latest 2012 re-master contains no vocals.
 The title track of “Sleep Dirt” is a rare instrumental that finds Zappa soloing in an acoustic setting.
 Intimate and chilling.
 FZ covers a myriad of musical styles here and this is a good thing.
 Never boring.
 Sleep Dirt was released on January 19, 1979 but recorded circa 1974-1976.